singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 ![githubaccess.png](/uploads/githubaccess.png)

 Simply paste them into the windows where it says *enter Client ID here* and below where it says *enter Client Secret here* and you're good to go.
-Remember to tick 'enable GitHub'.
+Remember to tick *'enable GitHub'*.

 #### 6: Trying Out Netlify CMS
-We tried testing the CMS system locally earlier in this guide and it's virtually the same using it online, you just have to change the address to **https://mysite.netlify.com/admin** (change to the URL of your site and add /admin to the end) to access the CMS system and then log in with your GitHub account, since we're using GitHub auth when working online.
+We tried testing the CMS system locally earlier in this guide and it's virtually the same using it online, you just have to change the address to **https://mysite.netlify.com/admin** (change to the URL of your site and add */admin* to the end) to access the CMS system and then log in with your GitHub account, since we're using GitHub auth when working online.

 In the screen shot below, you can see how it should look, after you log into the Netlify CMS part of our new demonstration page:
 ![hexo_netlifycms.png](/uploads/hexo_netlifycms.png)

-As you can see, it takes very little time and effort to get up and running, so give it a try - I'm sure you won't regret it.
+Hexo is a very pleasant static site generator and with Netlify CMS it's easily accessible, once you've done a bit of tweaking and well worth half an hour of your time.

-You can see our demo site [here](http://hexo-netlify-cms-demo.netlify.com/) and the GitHub project [here](https://github.com/netlify-templates/hexo-cms-example).
+You can see our demo site [here](http://hexo-netlify-cms-demo.netlify.com/) and the GitHub project for the tutorial site from this article [here](https://github.com/JimmiLee/hexo-netlify-cms-demo).